 By Rick Steves

 Every year, tourists visiting Europe leave behind millions of dollars of refundable sales taxes.
+Although you aren't entitled to refunds on the tax you spend on hotels and meals, you can get back most of the tax you pay on merchandise.
 For some, the headache of collecting the refund is not worth the few dollars at stake.
-But if you do any extensive shopping, consider that the refund is hard cash — free and fairly easy to claim.
-You just have to bring your passport along on your shopping trip, get the necessary documents from the retailer, and track down the right folks at the airport, port, or border when you leave.
-(This gives you something to do while you're hanging around waiting for your flight.)
+But if you do more extensive shopping, the refund is worth claiming.
+And the process is fairly easy: Bring your passport along on your shopping trip (a photo of your passport should work), get the necessary documents from the retailer, and file your paperwork at the airport, port, or border when you leave.

-To get any refund, your purchase has to be above a certain amount — ranging from about $30 to several hundred dollars, depending on the country (except in Ireland, which has no minimum).
-Typically, you must ring up the minimum at a single retailer — you can't add up your purchases from various shops to reach the required amount — so if you're doing a lot of shopping, you'll benefit from finding one spot where you can buy big.
-If you'll be in Europe for a long time, shop near the end of your trip.
-You need to collect your refund within three months of your purchase.
+To get a refund, your purchase has to be above a certain amount, depending on the country.
+Typically, you must ring up the minimum at a single retailer — you can't add up purchases from various shops to reach the required amount — so if you're doing a lot of shopping, you'll benefit from finding one spot where you can buy big.
+You're also not supposed to use your purchased goods before you leave Europe — if you show up at customs wearing your new Dutch clogs, officials may deny you a refund.
+Refunds must be collected within three months of purchase.

-The details on how to get a refund vary per country, but generally you'll need to follow the same basic steps:
+The details on how to get a refund vary per country, but generally you'll need to do the following:

-Bring your paperwork and purchases to the airport or border crossing, and arrive early.
-Assuming you left the store with your purchase, receipt, and VAT paperwork (but no refund), you'll need to get the refund processed before going home.
-If you've bought merchandise in a European Union country, process your documents at your last stop in the EU, regardless of where you made your purchases.
-So if you buy sweaters in Denmark, pants in France, and shoes in Italy, and you're flying home from Greece, get your documents stamped at the airport in Athens.
-(If the currencies are different in the country where you made your purchase and where you process your refund — say, pounds and euros — you may have to pay an extra conversion fee.)
-And don't forget — Switzerland, Norway, and Turkey are not in the EU, so if you buy in one of those countries, get your documents stamped before you cross the border.
+Unless a merchant has processed the refund for you, you'll need to do it yourself before heading home.
+If you buy merchandise in a European Union country, process your documents at your last stop in the EU (most likely at the airport).
+So, if you buy sweaters in Denmark, pants in France, and shoes in Italy, and you're flying home from Greece, get your documents stamped at the airport in Athens.
+(If the currencies are different in the country where you made your purchase and where you process your refund — say, euros and Czech koruna — you may have to pay a conversion fee.)
+And don't forget: Switzerland, Norway, and Turkey are not in the EU, so if you shop in one of those countries, get your documents stamped before you cross the border.